 Priority Registration is offered for students with disabilities.
 This allows students with disabilities the opportunity to have first choice in the selection of courses and sections and the ability to schedule classes in accessible locations, and or at times of the day that are required in order to accommodate a type of specific disability.

 Program Accessibility - Relocation of Classrooms, Meeting Places

 All events that are part of structured class activities should be planned in accessible places.
 Workshops, labs, off-campus events, meeting, trips, conferences and any other program, service or activity must be open and accessible to all students.
 From time to time courses are offered in buildings or classrooms that are inaccessible.
-In these rare cases, department chairs in the departments housing those courses will be asked to work with DSS in relocating the class to an accessible location.
+In these rare cases, department chairs in the departments housing those courses will be asked to work with the DAC in relocating the class to an accessible location.
 Every effort is made to have these decisions made prior to the beginning of classes for that semester.
 If a faculty member's office is not accessible, alternate arrangements should be made to meet with the student with a disability in an accessible location.

 Failure to Accommodate